The Corporate Governance Review: France

 Equality of voting rights

 The Commercial Code lays down a principle of proportionality of voting rights, according to which voting rights attached to capital or dividend shares must be in proportion to the share of the capital they represent.
-However, it provides for the following exceptions:
+However, it also provides for the following exceptions:

 - the voting rights attached to preference shares can be suspended or cancelled;

 - limitation of voting rights: for example, a potential target's articles of association may include a provision limiting the number of votes that may be exercised by a single shareholder, regardless of the number of shares held.
-Under AMF rules, however, these voting right limitations will be inoperative where a party acquires two-thirds or more of a target's outstanding share capital or voting rights through an offer; and
+Under AMF rules, however, these voting right limitations will be inoperative if a party acquires two-thirds or more of a target's outstanding share capital or voting rights through an offer; and

 Powers of shareholders to influence the board